jiongchen/bigbang/README.md

 - Fast Simulation of Mass-Spring Systems
 - Projective Dynamics: Fusing Constraint Projections for Fast Simulation
 - A Chebyshev Semi-Iterative Approach for Accelerating Projective and Position-based Dynamics
+- CORDE: Cosserat Rod Elements for the Dynamic Simulation of One-Dimensional Elastic Objects